Metimol1/VisionCraft/README.md

 - `token` (string) - your API key
 - `cfg_scale` (integer) (optional: default is 10) - the CFG Scale (0-20, defaults to 10)
 - `steps` (integer) (optional: default is 30)- the number of steps (1-30, defaults to 30)
+- `loras` (dict) (optional) - a dictionary in which the key is the name Lora, and the meaning is its weight.

 **About parameters**

 **CFG_Scale**: How strongly the image should conform to the text - lower values produce more creative results.

 **Steps**: How many times to improve the generated image iteratively; higher values take longer; very low values can produce bad results.

+**Loras**: LoRA models are small trained models for Stable Diffusion that make additional changes to image generation and are used in conjunction with standard models.

 #### Request Example:
 ```